Arm Plyometrics

 - The athlete:

-- pushes off from the ground with their hands and land with one hand
+- Pushes off from the ground with their hands and lands with one hand

 How much

-- Quality of the push-ups is far more important than quantity
+- The quality of the push-ups is far more important than quantity.

 Incline Chest Pass